Can you find the logic behind the sequence? You have 3 minutes. Get, set, go.

 What is the clustering illusion?

-Clustering illusion is a flaw of the human mind where we find patterns in random information when no pattern exists.
+The definition of Clustering effection in psychology is, a flaw of the human mind where we find patterns in random information when no pattern exists.
 Our brain has been designed to identify patterns to make better decisions.

 We can identify the pattern in a Fibonacci series – 1, 1, 2, 3, 5, 8, 13, ….